sahilthombare/Java-Project-1/README.md

 4. After any of the above button is pressed a new window opens for the action to be performed.

-5. Also there is a feature that creates the password.
+5. Also there is a feature that creates the password by using the suggest button if the suggest button is pressed a strong and powerful password can be created.

+6. There is also a go button in the search Website frame which is used to redirect to the website that the user has entered.

-6. With an intuitive interface, this project offers efficient storage and retrieval of website information, enhancing user convenience and security.
+7. With an intuitive interface, this project offers efficient storage and retrieval of website information, enhancing user convenience and security.